-How to know if someone opened your email or not is essential.
-Let me put forward a case to bring it into perspective.
-You are planning to launch a new product.
-So you have decided to pitch thought leaders and top bloggers to help you put your message out there.
+How to know if someone opened your email or not is essential to learn.
+Let me put forward a case to give you a perspective.
+You are planning to product launch.
+Now, you have decided to pitch thought leaders and top bloggers to help you put your message out there.
 You’ve prepared plenty because you don’t want to leave anything to chances.

 You crank out a powerful email that you feel will blow them away.
-Then you hit “Send” button and wait for the results.
-Just imagine if you didn’t have to wait for the results and you know how to tell if someone read your email or not?
+Then you hit the “Send” button and wait for the results.
+Just imagine if you didn’t have to wait for the results.
+What if you knew how to tell if someone read your email or not?
 Wouldn’t that be great?
-Whether you sent it from Gmail or Outlook or any other email client, you will be able to know who and when someone opened your email pitch.
+Whether you send it from Gmail or Outlook or any other email client, you will be able to know who and when someone opened your email pitch.
 Moreover, you can measure the success rate by tracking the open, reply and click rate at the same time.

 According to The Radicati Group, a technology market research company, the average adult will receive 92 email messages per day.
 So there are high chances people might ignore your email if they don’t know you well.
 Chances are you might not know whether your recipient opened the email or not.
 In such a case, having the knowledge of how to know if someone read your email becomes critical.